Quantum encoder for fixed Hamming-weight subspaces: Hamming-weight- encoders

-The resulting quantum circuit has exactly the same architecture of controlled-RBS gates as in the real case, see Fig. \ref{fig:hwk2circuitexamples} for $k=2$ and $n=6$ qubits.
-The following Lemma provides the total CNOT count to implement $\LOAD_{B_k}(\vec{x})$ using Alg. \ref{alg:hw-enc}.
+Thus, the resulting quantum circuit has the same architecture of controlled-RBS gates as in the real case (see Fig. \ref{fig:hwk2circuitexamples}), plus an extra (controlled) $\overline{\text{Ph}}$ gate at the end of the circuit, as well as the choice of gate synthesis (see Fig. \ref{fig:rbscomplex}).
+The following lemma provides the total $\CNOT$-gate count to implement $\LOAD_{B_k}(\vecx)$ using Alg. \ref{alg:hw-enc-cplx}.